UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 #### Nicknames
 The second issue worth discussing is how every data provider uses their own judgement for using nicknames, full names or a combination of both.
 (It's highly adviced to add both nickname and full name to the matching system when both are provided).

 In my initial implementation this issue was resolved by using a Python package called `gsearch` which allowed Google searches via Python.
 This would have allowed search queries like `f"{player_name} (footballer) wiki (date_of_birth)"`.
 This google search would almost always - 99% of the time, even for obscure players - give us the Wikipedia article for the player.
 Using the Wikidata Q-code of the article - which we could obtain with a simple web request -  could then match up search queries like "Ronaldo de Assis Moreira (footballer) wiki 03-21-1980" and "Ronaldinho (footballer) wiki 03-21-1980", because they both link to the same Wikidata page with Q-code [Q39444](https://www.wikidata.org/wiki/Q39444).

-Eventhough this seems quite cumbersome - and it probably was - while trying to replicate this for this blog I found that the `gsearch` package doesn't quite work anymore.
+All in all, this seems quite cumbersome - and it probably was.
+While trying to replicate this for this blog I found that the `gsearch` package doesn't quite work anymore.
 To get similar results you'd need to get a paid Google Search API Key.

 ##### As an aside, you can find the Wikidata page for any Wikipedia article in the left menu on Wikipedia under "Tools".